jorexdeveloper/bs-lang/brainfuck/LostKingdomBF/README.txt

 The Lost Kingdom
 (C) Jon Ripley 2004, 2005
-BrainFuck Edition v0.11
+brainfuck Edition v0.11

-Lost Kingdom is a conversion into Brainfuck of my game 'Lost Kingdom' which won the First Annual Classic 2k Text Adventure Competition in 2004.
+Lost Kingdom is a conversion into brainfuck of my game 'Lost Kingdom' which won the First Annual Classic 2k Text Adventure Competition in 2004.
-The original game was written in highly optimised BBC BASIC and was only 2.74Kb in size; this Brainfuck edition is significantly larger at 2.08Mb.
+The original game was written in highly optimised BBC BASIC and was only 2.74Kb in size; this brainfuck edition is significantly larger at 2.08Mb.

 The original game was available for RISC OS, Windows and Acorn 8-bit computers.
-This Brainfuck edition should run on any computer with a suitable Brainfuck interpreter or compiler.
+This brainfuck edition should run on any computer with a suitable brainfuck interpreter or compiler.

-I have tried to make this conversion into Brainfuck as true as possible to the original in game play.
-The solution to this Brainfuck version is slightly different than the original.
+I have tried to make this conversion into brainfuck as true as possible to the original in game play.
+The solution to this brainfuck version is slightly different than the original.
 The room descriptions and some of the messages have been changed, and a few new features have been added, as I am no longer working within a 2.8Kb size limit.